ThomasScottWhite/BehaviorClustering/README.md

    - **Description**: Align additional events (like foot shocks) into the dataset.
 These events will appear on the final heatmap and can be used to correlate behavior with specific stimuli.

 3. **Remove or Filter Low-Likelihood Data**
    - **Description**: DeepLabCut provides a likelihood (or confidence) metric for each tracked point.
 Data with very low likelihood can introduce noise.
-Filtering out or imputing these data points improves clustering quality.
+Filtering out or removing and interpolating  these points may improve clustering quality.

 4. **Convert Points to Relative Coordinates**
    - **Description**: Often, it is helpful to make data relative to a stable reference point, such as the mouse’s nose.
 This helps standardize orientation and position across subjects or sessions.